 Benefits of a Nipple- and Skin-Sparing Mastectomy

-In general, the more skin that is preserved during mastectomy—particularly the central projection breast skin—the more closely the reconstruction can be to a natural-appearing breast.
+In general, the more skin that is preserved during mastectomy—particularly when the breast is not very large or has a low position—the more closely the reconstruction can be to a natural-appearing breast.
 Since both the skin- and nipple-sparing mastectomy techniques are designed to save as much skin as possible, exceptionally natural-looking breast reconstruction results can often be achieved via implant or tissue flap methods.
 The key, however, is to involve a board-certified plastic surgeon from the outset of breast cancer treatment.
 By doing so, the plastic surgeon can work together with your team of physicians to formulate and implement an individualized treatment plan that has the greatest probability of successfully removing cancerous tissues while yielding an optimal reconstructive outcome.

 The Mastectomy Procedure

 The mastectomy procedure involves removal of the breast gland.
 Various factors can impact how the procedure is performed.
 The size of the breast and therefore the amount of skin can impact how the procedure is performed.
 This will involve location of incisions and management of the skin.
-Additionally, when possible, the nipple areola may be preserved if there is a low risk of disease involvement of the nipple areola or low risk of recurrence in the future.
-Additionally, the planning and performance of the mastectomy procedure is also influenced and adjusted appropriately when your plastic surgeon is also involved in performing a breast reconstruction at the time of mastectomy.
+Additionally, when possible, the nipple-areola may be preserved if there is a low risk of disease involvement of the nipple-areola or low risk of recurrence in the future.
+The planning and performance of the mastectomy procedure is also influenced and adjusted appropriately when your plastic surgeon is involved in performing a breast reconstruction at the time of mastectomy planning or even with a delayed reconstruction.

 Mastectomy scars depend on location and placement of incisions.
 A typical mastectomy that involves removal of the nipple-areola will often result in a scar across the central portion of the breast mound.
 On the other hand, if a nipple-sparing technique is used, a scar may be placed in the crease under the breast or on the side of the breast mound.
 In situations where the breast is of a larger size, a mastectomy will have to manage the excess skin, and this may result in an inverted-T type of scar.
 In all situations, scar management afterwards is beneficial through various topical silicone gel-based products.